romainbrette/Paramecium-model/README.md

-# Paramecium-model-fitting

 These are scripts to fit models to _Paramecium_ recordings, and produce figures for the following paper:
-An electrophysiological and behavioral model of Paramecium, the “swimming neuron” Irene Elices, Anirudh Kulkarni, Nicolas Escoubet, Léa-Laetitia Pontani, Alexis Prevost, Romain Brette Contact : romain.brette@inserm.fr
+An electrophysiological and kinematic model of Paramecium, the “swimming neuron” Irene Elices, Anirudh Kulkarni, Nicolas Escoubet, Léa-Laetitia Pontani, Alexis Prevost, Romain Brette Contact : romain.brette@inserm.fr